GuyHassan/ActiveFence-Assignment/README.md

-# ActiveFence-Project
+# ActiveFence-Assignment
-A project for an interview at ActiveFence
+A assignment for an interview at ActiveFence